-FCC Part 68
+Part 68 of FCC Rules

-This equipment complies with Part 68 of the FCC rules.
-On the bottom of this equipment is a label that contains, among other information, the FCC equivalence number (REN) for this equipment.
-If requested, this information must be provided to the telephone company
+This equipment complies with Part 68 of the FCC Rules.
+On the modem board inside full featured base stations is a label that contains, among other information, the FCC registration number and ringer equivalence number (REN) for this equipment.
+If requested, this information may be provided to the telephone company.

 The REN is used to determine the quantity of devices that may be connected to the telephone line.
-Excessive RENs on the telephone line may result in the devices not ringing in response to an incoming call.
-In most, but not all areas, the sum of the RENs should not exceed five.
-To be certain of the number of devices that may be connected to the line, as determined by the total RENs, contact the telephone company to determine the maximum REN for the calling area.
+Excessive RENs on the telephone line may result in the device not ringing in response to an incoming call.
+In most, but not all areas, the sum of the RENs should not exceed five (5.0).